SnowBroScott/emberhold-canonical/docs/parking-lot.md

 ## LATER (backlog)

 - **Display / wall / kiosk mode** — the ambient-presence thesis.
 Rides on the realtime layer (unscoped) + the feed spine (built) + the engine loop-fixes (shipped).
-Also carries the optional kid picture-lock. *The regenerated roster at ~600px per character finally makes this visually viable; the old 170px assets did not.*
+Also carries the optional kid picture-lock. *The regenerated roster at ~600px per character finally makes this visually viable; the old 170px assets did not.* **The one delight item not gated behind P4×L8** — see OPEN DECISIONS.
 - **#8b — admin/reporting surface** — *parked behind the beta.* Redemption history, reward performance, weekly recap, Adventure Log, ops glance.
 Six unrelated things sharing a room. **Note: quality's consumer lives in here, which means quality can't ship until at least part of this does.**
 - **Weekly recap** — the first real consumer of the activity feed. **Also the consumer of quality.**
 - **Other feed consumers** (reads off `activity_log`) — full in-app feed view, richer notification layer, the Adventure Log, a family message board.